cabal-club/cable/moderation.md

 Network blocks affect post synchronization and are represented by post type `post/block` and undone with `post/unblock`.

-A user blocking another MUST NOT request nor store new posts from the blocked user.
+A user blocking another SHOULD NOT request nor store new posts from the blocked user.
 In the event of receiving a blocked user's posts, the received posts MUST be discarded.
 Peers SHOULD NOT forward a blocking user's posts to a blocked user, the behaviour of which is described in